Trenton–Mercer Airport: Airport operations

+The airport is owned by the County of Mercer and is operated by the Mercer County Department of transportation & Infrastructure.

+Future developments

 In a study commissioned by the county released in 2013, a new passenger terminal, a corporate office park, medical offices and laboratories, and commercial space would be part of a plan to develop available land at the airport.
 On September 29, 2016, Mercer County in conjunction with firms Urban Engineers and McFarland Johnson held a public meeting at the nearby West Trenton Ballroom meeting hall.
 Several aspects of the proposed master plan for the airport were revealed.
 Plans call for a new terminal sized at 115,000–125,000 square feet.
 The current terminal is 24,780 square feet.
-The rental car area will house up to five rental car agencies and with concession, restrooms and gate area expanding to four times the current area.
+The rental car area will house up to five rental car agencies and with concession, restrooms and gate areas expanding to four times the current area.